 Bernard and Irene Schwartz Fellowships

-Offered jointly with Eugene Lang College The New School for Liberal Arts, two Bernard and Irene Schwartz Fellowships are open to scholars who will have completed the Ph.D. before the end of the 2012-2013 academic year.
+Offered jointly with Eugene Lang College The New School for Liberal Arts, two Bernard and Irene Schwartz Fellowships are open to scholars who will have completed a Ph.D. in History or American Studies before the end of the 2016–2017 academic year.
 Fellows will teach one course each semester at Eugene Lang College and will also carry on research projects in residence at the New-York Historical Society.
 These fellowships carry a stipend of $60,000, plus benefits.

 The Bernard and Irene Schwartz Postdoctoral Fellows Program was established in 2005 to foster a vibrant scholarly relationship between the New-York Historical Society and the New School’s Eugene Lang College.
-Post-doctoral fellows are invited to help build this connection through research, teaching, and public history programming.
-In the course of a one-year (non-renewable) fellowship, Bernard and Irene Schwartz fellows are expected to develop a major research project with the resources of the Historical Society, to teach two undergraduate courses at Eugene Lang College, and to share in both institutions’ commitments to public history.
+Postdoctoral fellows are invited to help build this connection through research, teaching, and public history programming.
+In the course of a one-year (non-renewable) fellowship, Bernard and Irene Schwartz fellows are expected to develop a major research project with N-YHS resources, to teach two undergraduate courses at Eugene Lang College, and to share in both institutions’ commitments to public history.

 - Two- to three-page proposal describing the theme of the research project and the New-York Historical Society resources critical to the project